A fat teenage boy

-by 2030, approximately 464 million young people worldwide will be overweight or obese, marking an increase of 143 million since 2015.
+A recent Lancet report warns that by 2030, around 464 million young people will be overweight.
+That’s a rise of 143 million since 2015.

 The Scope of the Problem

-The report highlights that the burden of excess weight is disproportionately affecting young people in high-income countries, Latin America, the Caribbean, North Africa, and the Middle East.
+Excess weight disproportionately impacts youth in rich nations, Latin America, the Caribbean, North Africa, and the Middle East.

-In these regions, over a third of individuals aged 10 to 24 are living with overweight or obesity.
+In these regions, over a third of individuals aged 10 to 24 are living with overweight.
 This trend is alarming, considering the long-term health implications associated with early-onset obesity.

 Beyond Physical Health: Mental and Emotional Strain

-The stigma associated with weight can lead to social isolation, low self-esteem, and further mental health challenges.
+Moreover, the stigma associated with weight can lead to social isolation and low self-esteem.

 Contributing Factors: Environment and Policy